Costco & Other Things I Can’t Control

 When I get angry about things I can’t change, I invest emotional energy and time into them.
 I don’t have enough time and energy to waste on stuff like that & I suspect I’m not the only one.

-There’s no sense in getting pissed at Costco.
+There’s no sense in getting mad at Costco.